I'm a provider

 Both invasive and noninvasive electrical bone growth stimulators have been investigated as an adjunct to spinal fusion surgery, with or without associated instrumentation, to enhance the chances of obtaining a solid spinal fusion.
-Noninvasive devices have also been investigated to treat a failed fusion.
+Noninvasive devices have also been investigated in patients who are at normal risk of failed fusion and to treat a failed fusion.

 Electrical and electromagnetic fields can be generated and applied to bones through the following methods:

-The following implantable devices have received FDA premarket approval (PMA):
+The following implantable device was approved by the FDA through the premarket approval process:

 No semi-invasive electrical bone growth stimulator devices were identified with FDA approval or clearance.

 Note: Noninvasive electrical bone growth stimulation of the appendicular skeleton is addressed in the Noninvasive Electrical Bone Growth Stimulation of the Appendicular Skeleton policy.